Okerew/dotfiles/README.md

 Borders for windows, nord colors.

 **Yabai**
-An automatic tiling window manager with my settings.
+An automatic tiling window manager with FelixKratz settings.

 ----